anodyne/nova3-docs/themes/make-theme-command.md

 Nova includes an Artisan command for generating the basic skeleton for a theme.
 This is a great way for theme developers to get something up and running quickly without having to worry about remembering how things are supposed to be set up.

+__Note: You'll need to make sure you understand and have the Artisan console command tool set up properly in order to use this command.__

 ## The Command

 The command accepts one mandatory argument: the name of the theme.